Dog Days of Dallas

 Oak Cliff is a hilly, historic and diverse gem just minutes from downtown.
 It’s loaded with trees, interesting people – and dogs – and tons of green space.
 Bishop Arts and the new TyPo Area (Tyler-Polk Corridor), which is about a half mile walk with my owner to the west of Bishop Arts, area have so much to do and experience culturally.

 We both love Veracruz café.
 The seafood soup and carne texolo are my favorites, and my human seems to like them both too.
 For brunch, we either do Oddfellows or Jonathon’s.
-There’s also Nice Ice Shop for when we want to cool down, and our favorite place for great coffee, dogs and motorcycles is Local Moto + Provisions.

 Maybe it’s because I’m an old soul, but the 100-year-old craftsman homes, unique character and classic old town feel of our area really get my tail wagging.